-North Dorset District Council did not commence issuing Penalty Charge Notices under the TMA 2004 regulations (which include the right of appeal to TPT) until 8th November 2016.
-TPT appeals relating to North Dorset's car parks were previously handled by Dorset County Council and were included in the 'Dorset' statistics which can be seen in the third table below.
+West Dorset District Council did not commence issuing Penalty Charge Notices under the TMA 2004 regulations (which include the right of appeal to TPT) until 13th June 2016.

 The TPT statistics give figures for each local authority, which enables comparisons to be made between their individual performances.
 It also combines all of those figures to give a set of national 'all councils' statistics in respect of all of the PCNs which were issued outside of London.